Best Gun Oil & Grease [2024 Guide to Save your Gun] Home / Pistol 101 / Best Gun Oil [2024 Guide to Gun Maintenance]

 If you're greasing a gun just for storage, it doesn't matter.
 Why?
 After you take gun from storage, remove the protective grease and use gun lube before carrying it.

 When greasing a gun for carry, then temperature range is very important.
 Grease tends to do worse in cold temperatures and better in warm temperatures.
-Check the pour point and make sure it's lower than the lowest it gets in your winters.
+Check the pour point and make sure it's much lower than the lowest it gets in your winters.
 If a product's flash point and pour point aren't listed, don't trust it!

 Gun Oil vs. Motor Oil